Fit call

 02

-Each month covers review, troubleshooting, planned changes, and the current priority list.
+Each month covers agreed review work, troubleshooting, planned changes, and the current priority list.

 03